Individual Therapy

 Cognitive Behavioral Therapy (CBT)

-Cognitive Behavioral Therapy (CBT) is a skills-based approach that focuses on the relationship between your thoughts, feelings, and behaviors.
+Cognitive Behavioral Therapy (CBT) is an approach that focuses on the relationship between your thoughts, feelings, and behaviors.
 It has been proven through extensive research to be an effective treatment for Obsessive Compulsive Disorder (OCD), Trauma, Anxiety, Depression, Insomnia, and more.

 With CBT, you’ll be able to identify your patterns of thoughts, feelings, and behaviors through in and out-of-session practices.
 You’ll learn how to augment these patterns and step out of well-worn paths of behavior into new ways of responding that better serve what you want out of life.
 CBT skills will teach you how to be your own therapist in changing unhelpful ways of responding to internal and external experiences.